-1. GENERAL EDUCATION AND SUBJECT REQUIREMENTS: Units COS-GE AREA
+GENERAL EDUCATION AND S UBJECT REQUIREMENTS: Units COS-GE AREA

-s' Associate Degree General Education (COS-GE) 22
+ciate Degree General Education (COS-GE) 22

-Note: Required Major cours COS-GE AREAs are designat ses and Restricted Elective that may double count for specific red in the COS-GE column.
+Note : Required Major courses and COS-GE AREAs are designated in d Restricted Elective that may double count for specific the COS-GE column.

-2. REQUIRED MAJOR COL JRSES:
+2. REQUIRED MAJOR COURSES:

-A. ENGL 2 Logic and Composition 3 A2
+A. ENGL 002 Logic and Composition 3 A2

-B. JOUR 1 Writing for the Media 3.5
+B. JOUR 001 Writing for the Media 3.5

-C. JOUR 7 Mass Communication 3
+C. JOUR 007 Mass Communication 3

 D. JOUR 130 Media Practicum I 4

 Required Major Units: 13.5

-3. RESTRICTED ELECTIVES : (Select a minimum of 5-7 units)
+3. RESTRICTED ELECTIVES: (Sele ect a minimum of 5-7 units)

-A. JOUR 20 Cultural Issues in Film/TV/Web 3
+A. JOUR 020 Cultural Issues in Film/TV/Web 3

 JOUR 131 Media Practicum II 4

 JOUR 114 Editorial Board: Beginning 2

-JOUR 11 Introduction to Digital Photography 3
+JOUR 011 Introduction to Digital Photography 3

 Restricted Elective Units: 5-7

 Total Major and Restricted Units: 18.5-2 20.5

 (continued on next page)

-The Associate Degree requirements include completion of the 1) required major courses and restricted elective courses with a "C" or better grade in each course (required and restricted elective courses may be substituted with the approval of the Language Arts Division Chair), 2) General Education requirements, 3) subject requirements including PE, Health & Wellness, and American Institutions, 4) and a minimum of 60 units of degree applicable courses numbered 1-299, at least 15 of which must be taken in residence at College of the Sequoias, with a "C" (2.0) average (see Major and Certificate Requirements section for additional detail).
+The Associate Degree requirements include completion of the 1) required major courses and restricted elective courses with a "C" or better grade in each course (required and restricted elective courses may be substituted with the approval of the Agriculture Division Chair), 2) General Education requirements, 3) subject requirements including PE, Health & Wellness, and American Institutions, 4) and a minimum of 60 units of degree applicable courses numbered 1-299, at least 15 of which must be taken in residence at College of the Sequoias, with a "C" (2.0) average (see Major and Certificate Requirements section for additional detail).

-The degree is not designed for transfer; however, the courses included in this degree may be transferable and apply to other degrees designed for transfer.Courses meet General Education requirements and 3 units may double count above In 1A (COS-GE).
+^{}The degree is not designed for transfer; however, the courses included in this degree may be transferable and apply to other degrees designed for transfer.
+Courses meet General Education requirements and 3 units may double count above in 1A (COS-GE).